Lisa Marie Presley, singer and daughter of Elvis, dies at 54

 Lisa Marie became involved in numerous humanitarian causes, from anti-poverty programs administered through the Elvis Presley Charitable Foundation to relief efforts after Hurricane Katrina.
 She would receive formal citations from New Orleans and Memphis, Tennessee for her work.

-Presley had two children, actor Riley Keough and Benjamin Keough, with her former husband Danny Keough.
-She also had twin daughters with ex-husband Michael Lockwood.
+Presley had two children, actor Riley Keough, born in 1989, and Benjamin Keough, born in 1992, with her former husband Danny Keough.
+She also had twin daughters, Harper and Finley Lockwood, with ex-husband Michael Lockwood in 2008.

+Her marriage to Lockwood would end in a combative and protracted divorce that began in 2016 and still was not resolved when she died, though they were declared single in 2021.
+The fight saw the girls, now 15, put temporarily in protective custody in 2017.
+Presley and Lockwood later had joint custody, but were still at odds over the issue, with Lockwood seeking more child support from Presley.

-Benjamin Keough died by suicide in 2020 at the age of 27.
+Benjamin Keough died by suicide in 2020 at 27.
 Presley was vocal about her grief, writing in an essay last August that she had “been living in the horrific reality of its unrelenting grips since my son’s death two years ago.”

 “I’ve dealt with death, grief and loss since the age of 9 years old.
 I’ve had more than anyone’s fair share of it in my lifetime and somehow, I’ve made it this far,” she wrote in an essay shared with People magazine.